<< Yesterday

 2004 Suffering through their worst season since their inception in 1998, the Diamondbacks replace manager Bob Brenly with third-base coach Al Pedrique.
 The former skipper of Arizona's Triple-A Tucson Sidewinders becomes the second Venezuelan to manage in the big leagues.

-2005 In one of the most severe penalties ever imposed by the commissioner's office for on-field behavior, Kenny Rogers is suspended for 20 games and fined $50,000 for actions that send a camera operator to the hospital, launching a police investigation.
-The veteran southpaw, who will appeal the MLB decision, is selected by his peers to be a member of the American League All-Star squad scheduled to play next week in Detroit.
+2005 In one of the most severe penalties ever imposed by the commissioner's office for on-field behavior, Kenny Rogers is suspended for 20 games and fined $50,000 for actions that sent a camera operator to the hospital and launched a police investigation.
+The veteran southpaw, who will appeal the MLB decision, has been selected by his peers to be a member of the American League All-Star squad, scheduled to play next week in Detroit.

 2007 With skipper Joe Torre watching from the Yankee dugout, Roger Clemens, throwing eight innings of a two-hit ball of a 5-1 win over the Twins, becomes the eighth pitcher to record 350 career victories.
 The New York manager was the catcher for Warren Spahn's 350th win, making him a participant on the only two occasions a pitcher has reached the milestone since 1928.